iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > Its great but app keeps on stopping when im using it.<br> :date: __2020-11-21 16:50:05__

 > App is good for workouts and motivation but it does keep crashing<br> :date: __2020-11-20 17:38:08__

-> Great app but the annoying bell half way needs to be removed.<br> :date: __2020-11-18 03:18:07__

-> It's a fantastic app, really encourages me to get out and I love how clever it is to interact with your music.
-However the only problem is it crashes 3-4 times each run so I end up walking or running much longer than intended<br> :date: __2020-11-17 11:43:00__

-> I absolutely LOVE the actual guide - it has given me the ability to run, which is something I never thought I'd be able to do.
-5/5 However, the app itself is incredibly frustrating.
-Sometimes when I trybto save my runs it just starts them from the beginning, which is inconvenient.
-Every time I start a new week the app tells me my selected trainer is 'unavailable', and I have to choose a new one.
-I've cycled through all options now and none of them work for longer than a week!
-Frustrating<br> :date: __2020-11-16 14:36:44__

-> Very good when it doesn't crash.
-So annoying when the app crashes half way through a run.<br> :date: __2020-11-15 20:59:51__

-> App closes randomly during the run<br> :date: __2020-11-15 17:20:26__

-> Like the programme, but am finding that when I put my phone in my running pouch/waste belt it seems to pause itself so I have to keep taking it out and I eitherende up running or walking too long!
-I've tried switching my screen off but somehow it keeps pausing unless I hold my phone which is not desirable when running!<br> :date: __2020-11-12 20:37:54__